SubbulakshmiRS/Mario-Game/README.md

 ## *Story of the Game*
-There are 2 LEVELs in the game .
+There are 2 levels in the game .
 # Level1 :
-*LIVES = 3*
+*lives = 3*
-This LEVEL contains basic mario game with the obstacles being the wall,platform,enemy and holes/gaps which are created at random (at a safe distance from the current position of the Mario).All elements are created in such a way to avoid clumping and such.
+This level contains basic mario game with the obstacles being the wall,platform,enemy and holes/gaps which are created at random (at a safe distance from the current position of the Mario).All elements are created in such a way to avoid clumping and such.

 # Level2 :
-*LIVES = 10*
+*lives = 10*
-This LEVEL contains the boss enemy which is stationary and fires bullets ,always in the direction oF the Mario with respect to the Enemy .Platforms are randomly formed for Mario to jump on and thereby cross the enemy .
+This level contains the boss enemy which is stationary and fires bullets ,always in the direction oF the Mario with respect to the Enemy .Platforms are randomly formed for Mario to jump on and thereby cross the enemy .
-The only way to win this LEVEL is to fall on top of the Boss enemy .The LIVES of the Mario has increased .
+The only way to win this level is to fall on top of the Boss enemy .The lives of the Mario has increased .

-Mario can only go from one LEVEL to another by having a certain number of POINTS and not dead .
+Mario can only go from one level to another by having a certain number of points and not dead .
 Sound packages are used .For specific movements/situations , the packages will be played.